Russia to take Sakhalin-1 project under its control -lawmaker | Headlines

 Earlier on Thursday, Russian Deputy Prime Minister Yury Trutnev said that oil output at Sakhalin-1 had plummeted to just 10,000 barrels per day (bpd) from 220,000 bpd due to "restrictions", a reference to sanctions.
 The Japanese government is gathering information to confirm the facts and Moscow's intentions on the Sakhalin-1 project, an official at the industry ministry said.

-Japanese trading houses Marubeni and Itochu, part of SODECO, were not immediately available for comment.
+SODECO declined to comment on Friday citing a confidentiality agreement with Exxon.
+Japanese trading houses Marubeni and Itochu, investors in SODECO, also declined to comment.
 India's Oil and Natural Gas Corp hopes that any takeover of the Sakahlin-1 project by Russia will not impact its stake in the asset, as New Delhi has strong ties with Moscow, its chairperson told Reuters.

 ONGC Videsh, the overseas investment arm of state-run ONGC, has a 20% stake in the project.
 Japan said in May it would phase out Russian oil imports after agreeing on a ban with other Group of Seven (G7) nations to counter Moscow's actions in Ukraine.